 In 2017, I joined the faculty at the University of California Davis and was awarded a Master Bander license.
-After acquiring CDFW permits and IACUC approval, I then led a quantifying the benefits and potential harms associated with birds in strawberry fields.
+After acquiring CDFW permits and IACUC approval, I then led a study quantifying the benefits and potential harms associated with birds in strawberry fields.
 Our objectives were to (1) analyze DNA content in bird fecal samples to identify pest, disease vector, and beneficial species and (2) quantify how farming practices affect birds’ net economic impact on yields.
 We were also interested in analyzing the effects of farmland diversification on avian health (via physiological analyses of blood samples).
 Thus, I was trained alongside other lab members in safe blood sampling techniques, capturing birds near UC Davis with Potter traps and practicing venipuncture alongside Dr Jesse Krause (a postdoctoral fellow who had taken blood samples from >2000 birds).
 Following our training, our team collected >1000 fecal, blood, and feather samples across ~60 species; conducted a bird exclusion experiment across 15 farms; and surveyed birds, nest density, strawberry damage, and fecal contamination across 20 farms.
 Our fecal analyses identified species that consume pests, consume pest predators, consume strawberries, and/or vector foodborne diseases.

 Katherine Lauck

 I was employed as a field assistant for the Golondrinas de las Americas project, an international effort to understand the evolutionary biology and migration ecology of swallows, with a focus on Tree Swallows.
 I worked for two summers as a nestling and adult bander in which my primary responsibilities were to measure, band, and sample blood from nestlings (~200 birds), and to capture, measure, band, and sample blood from adults (~70 birds).
 I also used mist-nets, wigwag, and flap traps (as well as hand-captured birds from nest boxes).
 After my first year as a field assistant, I enrolled as a student in a banding course taught by master bander David Bonter at Cornell University.
 During this course, I practiced extracting birds from mist nets and improved my ageing and sexing skills.
-I also learned how to use pressure plate traps (i.e., Potter Traps) and funngel cage traps.
+I also learned how to use pressure plate traps (i.e., Potter Traps) and funnel cage traps.
 Before and after this banding course I traveled to Malaysia as part of an expedition to gather natural history data on Old World suboscines.
 As part of this expedition, I set up and managed mist nets in primary tropical forest.
 I extracted and banded about a third of the birds that we captured (N= ~200 birds), honed my bleeding skills, learned how to sample feathers, and handed an eclectic variety of lowland tropical passerines, Old World suboscines (including pittas), woodpeckers, and barbets.
 Finally, this past summer I banded and measured Tree Swallow and Western Bluebird nestlings as part of my ongoing dissertation research (~300 nestlings).